-PLEASE NOTE: Any single use of force event may have included the use of multiple weapons by one or more officers, which is why the number of weapons used is greater than the number of events.
+PLEASE NOTE: Any single Use of Force event may have included the use of multiple weapons or techniques by one or more officers, which is why the number of weapons or techniques used is greater than the number of events.

 DATA SOURCES: CPD

 Officers must report to their chain of command when their firearm is displayed to gain compliance.
-In 2021, officers displayed firearms 144 times, and displayed their ECDs 37 times without using them.
-In 2021, there were no Officer Involved Shootings; there were, however, two incidents werein pit bulls charged at officers, and the officers discharged their firearm in the direction of the animal.
-No dogs were hit in these incidents.
+In 2022, officers displayed firearms 161 times, and displayed their ECDs 22 times without using them.
+In 2022, there were no Officer Involved Shootings; there was, however, one incident wherein an officer euthanized a severely injured deer who had been struck by a car near Kinley Road.

-FIGURE 4: 2021 Use of Force Locations by CPD Region.
+FIGURE 4: 2022 Use of Force Locations by CPD Region.
 DATA SOURCE: CPD

-FIGURE 5: 2021 Persons Hit by CPD Region.
-DATA SOURCE: CPD

-Typically, patterns of gun crime correlate with higher numbers of use of force incidents.
+FIGURE 5: 2022 Persons Hit by CPD Region.
+DATA SOURCE: CPD Typically, patterns of gun crime correlate with higher numbers of Use of Force incidents.

-2021 Demographics in Use of Force Incidents
+2022 Demographics in Use of Force Incidents

-Several use of force incidents involved animals, and several involved multiple suspects.
+Several Use of Force incidents involved animals, and several involved multiple suspects.
 Some suspects were never identified.
-There were 50 suspects involved in use of force incidents in 2021 who were identified (35 Black Males, 5 Black Females, 9 White Males, and 1 White Female).
-There were 91 officers involved in use of force incidents, and 82 who used force (18 Black Males, 4 Black Females, 48 White Males, 5 White Females, 1 Multi-racial Male, and 4 Hispanic or Latino Males).
+There were 55 suspects involved in Use of Force incidents in 2022 who were identified (32 Black Males, 12 Black Females, 10 White Males, and 1 White Female).
+In 2022, the Use of Force incidents involved 82 officers using force.
+The gender and racial breakdown of the 82 officers is as follows: Native American Male 3, Asian Male 1, Black Female 4, Black Male 17, Mixed Race Female 1, Mixed Race Male 1, Hispanic or Latino Male 5, White Female 5, and White Male 45.

-FIGURE 6: 2021 Suspect Race / Gender in Use of Force Incidents.
+FIGURE 6: 2022 Suspect Race / Gender in Use of Force Incidents.

-FIGURE 7: 2021 Officer Race / Gender in Use of Force Incidents.
+FIGURE 7: 2022 Officer Race / Gender in Use of Force Incidents.